How to Make Iced Coffee in a Chemex

 The initial pour is very important.
 Instead of pouring all the water onto the grounds as you would with a press pot, only pour enough water to saturate the beans.
 Chemex states that wetting the grounds allows them to “bloom”.
 The importance of this step is to get all the coffee in contact with water.
 After you wet the grounds wait 20-40 seconds.
 During this time trapped carbon dioxide (CO2) escapes from the grounds.

-If you can see areas where the coffee is clumping and not making contact with the water, you can use a wooden spoon to give the brew a quick stir.
+If you can see areas where the coffee is clumping and not contacting the water, you can use a wooden spoon to stir the brew.
 This is optional.
 We will be adding 466 grams of water in total.
 Having a kettle with a gooseneck spout makes this task easy.

 #6 Remove Filter and Serve